GS-Anim-small

 Also it is not only in that promise, as we explained, it is also in The Revelation, the Seven Seals are the seven religions.
 So Islam is a part of the Seven Seals.
 That is also revealed in The Greatest Sign.
 That is another confirmation that Islam should have come.

 Now, of course, we are going to explain why it came.
-So let us just explain what happened historically, and how it evolved into Islam and covered almost one-third of the population on earth.
-This also had been prophesied, that Islam would cover one-third of the earth.
+So let us just explain what happened historically, and how it evolved into Islam and covered almost one-fourth of the population on earth.
+This also had been prophesied, that Islam would cover one-fourth of the earth.

 After Prophet Muhammad accepted and received the revelation, the first person who accepted Islam was Khadija his wife.
 So did my wife.
 She was the first who accepted the Mission and the new revelation from God.